 The earliest portrait of Jesus?
 All that remains of the Hinton St Mary mosaic.

 Well that might sound ok, the mosaic was moved before, and it could be moved again, but what happened next was unbelievable and outrageous.
 The museum simply got its staff to break up the mosaic, completely demolishing it into pieces.
 Only the central panel itself was retained, and is now displayed in a box, a pitiful shadow of its former glory.
 How this could happen in a world class museum in the twenty-first century is beyond comprehension.

 I interviewed Chris Smith, the former Director of ‘Art Pavements’ recently and asked him about the destruction.
 He was clearly outraged at what he saw as an act of vandalism and stated that it was completely unnecessary as moving the mosaic was quite feasible without damage.

 A pile of rubble in boxes?

 So what will happen to this clearly important work now?
 Will it remain in the British Museum vaults, a pile of rubble in boxes?
 Because if that is it’s fate then this act of vandalism will remain just that, whatever the Museums motives, the end result is the same, a precious and important work has been effectively destroyed.
-In order to save this the museum must either restore the work and put it back on display, or perhaps return it to Devon so it can be restored and housed there.
+In order to save this the museum must either restore the work and put it back on display, or perhaps return it to Dorset so it can be restored and housed there.
 The portrait of Christ alone is out of context, this was not a piece of mosaic portraiture, this was an integral part of a more complex floor whose meaning can only be understood by viewing it as a whole.
 The Hinton St Mary Mosaic is the most important Roman period mosaic in Britain and perhaps one of the most important Early Christian works of art in Europe – it’s preservation and display in public is of the highest priority.

 …Or should we get the scissors out and start a new trend in space saving gallery exhibits?